Leigh Brooklyn was born in 1987 outside of Cleveland, Ohio.

-Brooklyn began her formal studies in 2005 when she studied with a local portrait artist in Cleveland.
-During this time, Brooklyn began creating exceptional surrealistic portraits that gained national recognition.
-Brooklyn enrolled in the Columbus College of Art and Design in 2006 but later transferred to the Cleveland Institute of Art after being inspired by the work of forensic artists who helped officials solve a missing-person’s case.
-Brooklyn earned a degree in Biomedical Illustration in 2011.
-Brooklyn explored the path of biomedical illustration as a profession and worked with several hospitals, museums, and research facilities including the Cleveland Clinic, University Hospitals, The Cleveland Botanical Gardens, The Cleveland Museum of Natural History, Case Western Reserve University, and Novelmed Therapeutics.
+In 2006 Brooklyn enrolled into the Columbus College of Art and Design.
+Later she transferred to The Cleveland Institute of Art after being inspired by the work of forensic artists who helped in a missing-person’s case.
+She earned her degree in Biomedical Illustration in 2011.
+Brooklyn worked with several hospitals, museums, and research facilities including the Cleveland Clinic, University Hospitals, The Cleveland Botanical Gardens, The Cleveland Museum of Natural History, Case Western Reserve University, and Novelmed Therapeutics.

 After 2011 Brooklyn moved throughout the country gaining artistic inspiration from various individuals she met through her street photography.
 After hearing all the incredible stories of those she encountered and drawing from her own personal experiences Brooklyn decided to switch her work’s focus back to her roots of figurative drawing and oil painting.

 In 2019 Brooklyn understudied nationally acclaimed figurative sculptor, David Demming, where she learned techniques for creating large scale sculptures out of oil-based clay to be cast in bronze.
 That same year Brooklyn began taking welding courses for use in her sculptural work.
 She learned SMAW, GTAW, GMAW, FCAW, plasma and oxyfuel cutting eventually earning her lifetime certification in 3G GMAW welding.